 Master of Midwifery

 Choose this intensive programme if you want to pursue independent research and scholarship.
 This internationally recognised programme has a strong focus on research and theory.
-You can also build on your Postgraduate Diploma with another year to achieve the degree.
+You can also build on your Postgraduate Diploma to achieve your degree.

 Domestic